Table of Contents[Hide][Show]

 You’ve found the dream hotel for your next vacation.
 But there’s a problem.
 It’s sold out.
 Don’t just give up and move on.
 There’s still a chance you’ll be able to stay there.
 With these hacks and tips and a little luck, you just might score that coveted room!

 Sometimes it’s your fault.
 You procrastinate.
 Or you just happen to be traveling to a destination during its busy season.
 Whatever the reason, it’s super frustrating when you try to make a reservation and you get the “no rooms available” booking message.
-Here’s how to get a room at a sold-out hotel.

 The Dreaded “No Availability” Message

 Are you like me?
 I pick my vacation days the second the calendar goes into circulation in my office.
 It’s how I maximize my time off.
 By extending 3-day weekends, I can stretch my holidays.
 My co-workers grumble behind my back, but it’s the perk I get as the most senior staff member.

 And I know to book my flights at least 3 months in advance to get the best deal on airfare.
 Where I generally fail in my vacation planning is with hotel rooms.
 For some reason, I usually procrastinate booking a room.
 More than once, I’ve found myself having to stay at a less than ideal location because of it.

 Sound familiar?
 Then, read on to see how I have managed to book a sold out hotel in the past so you can avoid future booking failures.